How to Write an Email to a University: Admission or Information

 It is common knowledge to know how to compose an email correctly.
 However, not all of these skills are taught in school.
 Hence, writing professional emails can be intimidating for new graduate students and early-career researchers, especially if English isn’t their first language.

-Most people are accustomed to sending fast, informal texts to their close friends, often lacking any common framework and are sometimes riddled with slang and acronyms.
+Most people are accustomed to sending fast, informal texts to their close friends, often lacking any common framework, and are sometimes riddled with slang and acronyms.
 Knowing how to write a professional email is vital when writing to a professor, researcher, administrator, or business communication.

 Why is it so crucial to know how to compose an email properly?
 If you want to attend university, you must speak successfully in any professional context.
 Professionalism will assist you in achieving your goals.